Table of Contents:

 The Right Tool for the Right Job

-As previously mentioned, several names come to mind when considering remote collaboration technology and immersive tech.
+As previously mentioned, several names come to mind when considering remote collaboration software and immersive tech.
 However useful these tools might be, they are fit for entirely different purposes.
 It is a commonplace to lump new and emerging remote technologies together.
 However, since the future of work will take some form of a hybrid approach to collaboration, it is essential to understand key differences in function and use case.

 About: Standard videoconferencing encompasses a wide variety of video calls, from Facetiming one’s family to holding remote learning lectures.
 While the technology was initially created to enable face-to-face calls between two people, the category has since expanded to include various corporate use cases.

 Examples: Zoom, Google Meet, Microsoft Teams